notesoft/firebird/doc/sql.extensions/README.schemas.md

 For DDL statements, the search path operates similarly, but with a subtle difference.
 Once the object being created or modified is bound to a schema during statement preparation, the search path is implicitly and temporarily modified.
-This adjustment sets the search path to the schema of the object.
-Additionally, if the `SYSTEM` schema was already present in the search path, it is appended as the last schema.
+This adjustment sets the search path to the schema of the object with `SYSTEM` added as the final schema in the path.

 ```sql
 create schema SCHEMA1;